Former Uttar Pradesh chief minister Kalyan Singh passes away | Politics

 A Lodhi leader, Singh was instrumental in the rise of the Bharatiya Janata Party (BJP) to power in Uttar Pradesh in the 1990s.

-Singh is survived by his wife Ramvati Devi, son Rajveer Singh, who is the Lok Sabha MP from Etah, and grandson Sandeep Singh, who is the minister of state for finance, technical education, medical education in Uttar pradesh.
+He is survived by his wife Ramvati Devi, son Rajveer Singh, who is the Lok Sabha MP from Etah, and grandson Sandeep Singh, who is the minister of state for finance, technical education, medical education in Uttar Pradesh.

-The prime minister spoke to the veteran BJP leader's son Rajveer Singh and conveyed his condolence.
+The prime minister spoke to the veteran BJP leader's son and conveyed his condolence.

 ''I am saddened beyond words.
 Kalyan Singh Ji... statesman, veteran administrator, grassroots level leader and great human.
 He leaves behind an indelible contribution towards the development of Uttar Pradesh.
 Spoke to his son Shri Rajveer Singh and expressed condolences.
 Om Shanti,'' he said in a tweet.